IMPLANT DENTISTRY

 Whitening results don’t stop at the clinic chair, how you care for your teeth afterwards will decide how long your brighter smile lasts.

-In the first two days, your teeth enamel is more porous(has holes), which can lead to easier absorption of stains.
-In order to avoid any stains you have to follow a white diet to protect your teeth.
+In the first two days, your tooth enamel is more porous (has holes), which can make it easier for stains to penetrate.
+To avoid stains, follow a white diet to protect your teeth.

 Note: Too much OTC products can cause gum irritation or enamel wear, so you must always follow a dentist’s guidance.